 Applications are considered on a rolling basis.
-Shortlisted candidates will be invited to attend an interview.
+Shortlisted candidates may be invited to attend an interview.
 Qualified candidates will be notified of their results via the eAdmission.
 Once all vacancies are filled, the remaining qualified applicants will be put on a waiting list.
-Applicants are advised to submit their applications as early as possible.
+Early applications are strongly encouraged.

 Aims & Characteristics

 The MA in Social Policy and Social Development programme aims to prepare students to develop the necessary core professional and personal competence required to work in the field of social policy and to engage in professional practices in social development.
 This involves gaining critical knowledge and skills in analysing and appreciating local and global policy issues and the ability to formulate and assess policy options that ensure effective, appropriate and sustainable outcomes, uphold social justice and improve social well-being.
 To these ends, the programme is designed to bring together theory and practice that enables participants in the programme to meet challenges in social development ethically and imaginatively.

 Unlike most other postgraduate programmes in social policy, this MASPSD is designed for those who are either thinking to embark on a career in Social Policy or Social Development or those who are already mid-career practitioners seeking to improve their knowledge about public and non-government sectors specialising in social policy and planning for social development.
 It is structured to offer rigorous, interdisciplinary and hands-on training across a number of academic, managerial and professional disciplines that prepare participants to translate knowledge into action to bring about social development, especially through responsible policy analysis, formulation, impact assessment and evaluation.